How to keep your car in optimal condition

-“Follow Normal Maintenance Schedule if the vehicle is usually operated where none of the following conditions apply.
+“Follow Normal Maintenance Schedule if the vehicle is usually operated where none of the following conditions applies.
 If any of the following conditions apply, you must follow the Maintenance Under Severe Usage Conditions.

-• Repeated driving short distance of less than 8 km (5 miles) in normal temperature or less than 16 km (10miles) in freezing temperature;
+• Repeated driving short distances of less than 8 km (5 miles) in normal temperature or less than 16 km (10miles) in freezing temperature;

-• Driving on rough, dusty, muddy, unpaved, graveled or salt-spread roads;
+• Driving on rough, dusty, muddy, unpaved, gravelled or salt-spread roads;

 • Driving in areas using salt or other corrosive materials or in very cold weather;

-• Driving on uphill, downhill, or mountain road repeatedly;
+• Driving on uphill, downhill, or mountain roads repeatedly;

-• Driving as a patrol car, taxi, other commercial use of vehicle towing;
+• Driving as a patrol car, taxi, or other commercial use of vehicle towing;

 • Driving over 170 km/h (106 miles/h);